longturn/freeciv21/docs/Coding/fcdb.rst

     table_log="loginlog"

-If that's sufficient for you, it's not necessary to read on.
+If that is sufficient for you, it is not necessary to read on.
 Freeciv21 expects the following lua functions to be defined in :file:`database.lua`:

 * Try to load data for an existing user.